- Interested in the living world?

-Additional support will be provided to those students who are not studying Maths and/or Chemistry along with Biology
+Additional support will be offered to those students who are not studying Maths and/or Chemistry A-level along with Biology

 You are encouraged to attend enrichment events; these have included master classes delivered by Biology undergraduates and lectures by professional scientists.
 Students have also taken part in the Royal United Hospital Sixth Form conference, the University of Bath STEM day, Bath University laboratory placements, Bath and Bristol University Summer Schools and the Access to Bristol course.
-Previous trips have includeded a trip to the Jenner Museum and WWT at Slimbridge, visit to Bath Spa and Aberystwyth universities to carry out field work, and Bristol University for laboratory skills workshops.
+Previous trips have includeded a trip to the Jenner Museum and WWT at Slimbridge, and field work at Bath Spa and Aberystwyth universities.

 Methods of Assessment

-A-level are entirely assessed by written examination at the end of each course.
+A-level Biology is entirely assessed by written examination at the end of the course.
 You will complete a range of practical activities; and the knowledge and understanding of these will be assessed within the written exams.
 Practical skills will also be assessed by teacher observation in class for the A-level practical endorsement element of the qualification.

 The Biology department has modern, well equipped laboratories serviced by a team of Science Technicians.
 The majority of laboratories are equipped with computers for student use.
 In addition you are able to use the College Learning Resources Centre together with extensive open access computer suites.

 It is strongly recommended that students buy the course textbooks.
-A compulsory field trip at the end of the first year will incur a small cost for transport.
+Trips will incur a small cost for transport.